dvanoni/notero/README.md

 | `Zotero URI`        | URL           | Opens items in web library if signed in to Zotero                              |

 ### Install and Configure Notero Plugin

+> [!IMPORTANT]
+> Notero requires Zotero version 6.0.27 or above and is also compatible with Zotero 7.

 1. Download the [latest version](https://github.com/dvanoni/notero/releases/latest)
    of the `.xpi` file.